wfailla/un-orchestrator/orchestrator/README_RESTAPI.md

 ===============================================================================

-Within the "match" element, the following fields are allowed (all the values must be spicified as strings):
+Within the "match" element, the following fields are allowed (all the values must be specified as strings):

 	"port"         //only if "VNF_id" and "endpoint_id" are not specified "VNF_id"       //only if "port" and "endpoint_id" are not specified